Condensation

 Room Temperature

 When heating is switched on in a room, the inside surface of a triple or double unit is much warmer than the outside one.
 The likelihood of condensation forming internally is greatly reduced.
 This scenario will also be beneficial in the retention of heat in the room.
 Heat needs to be properly regulated for triple and double-glazed units to perform correctly.
 Remember condensation is formed when hot air meets a cold surface, so the double-glazed or triple-glazed units prevent conduction through the glass unit.
 You have less chance of condensation when you have a warm glass surface.
+It is also a good idea, to time your heating to come on for about 30 minutes throughout the night, as this prevents the internal pane of glass getting very cold.
+This reduces the issue of internal condensation.

 Cause & Prevention